mccartnm/CppToolkitSublimeText/README.md

 3. Switch statement breakout (based on some kind of classifier)
 4. Smart inject based on other declarations in the source rather than always at the end
 5. Reverse implement to go from source to header under a given privilege
+6. Apply changes to function signatures in both header and source
+7. ~~Getter/Setter functions of members~~ (done)
+8. Have the commands work in both source and header, just using the parser to understand what commands can be used